Jman012/Wasserflug-tvOS/README.md

 ## Beta Testing

-If you would like to enter the beta testing via Test Flight for Wasserflug, please message Jamamp on the Hydravion discord server, or email james.n.linnell@gmail.com with an email and something to fill out for the First and Last name fields in the app store.
+If you would like to enter the beta testing via Test Flight for Wasserflug, please use this Test Flist invite link: https://testflight.apple.com/join/aYwKPFNF

 ## Development